nchlswhttkr/website/README.md

 ### Build

-To build and test this website, you'll only need to have [Hugo](https://gohugo.io/) installed.
+To make changes and preview this website locally, you only need to have [Hugo](https://gohugo.io/) installed.

 ```sh
 git clone https://github.com/nchlswhttkr/website.git